 Keep in mind that an H1B change of status application filed during the grace period after OPT expires only gives you permission to physically stay in the US.
 Unlike cap-gap protection (which only applies if your EAD is still valid on the day your H1B application is filed), it does not extend work authorization, so you must stop working for your employer until October 1 when your H1B is activated.

 Please keep in mind this is a general rule only.
 The specific facts of your case may mean that this general rule will not apply to you.
 For instance, if you have exceeded the maximum allowed time of unemployment during your OPT, then you will actually not have grace period after your EAD expires.
 For this reason, it is important to speak with an attorney about your particular case before you determine whether or not you can stay in the US beyond the expiration of your EAD.

-If you have general questions on this topic, feel free to leave a comment and I will try to respond.
-Please note that I cannot respond to questions regarding the specific facts of your case on this blog, but I would be happy to discuss these questions with you over the phone or Skype!
-You can schedule a consultation here.
+If you have general questions on this topic, feel free to leave a comment and we will try to respond.
+Please note that we cannot respond to questions regarding the specific facts of your case on this blog, but would be happy to discuss these questions with you in detail during a consultation!
+You can schedule an appointment here.